JeanmarieJackman/prototypal-oo-reviewing-javascript-prototypal-inheritance-quiz/README.md

 Which we can assume to be assigned to `let b = new Dog(“Byron”)`.

-Which code sample below would add a method called `bark()` to the prototype that returns “Byron says bark”?
+Which code sample below would add a method called `bark()` to the prototype that, when invoked with `b.bark()`, returns “Byron says bark”?

 ( )
 ```javascript